 Cultural education offers a variety of suggestions for overcoming the limitations that the classic model of schooling has.
 The school as a whole is enriched by new forms of teaching and learning; such as studio lessons or art and life art projects in their public areas.
-Since 2014 I have been offering projects in the field of cultural education.
+Since 2011 I have been offering projects in the field of cultural education.
 These are targeted at schools, kindergartens, associations, self-help groups, church sponsors and theatre groups.
-First one needs to decide when the project will take place (during a semester, project week or workshop) and on what topic of focus will be.
+First we have to decide when the project will take place for the duration of a project week or a workshop and then which topic will be focused on.

 If you are interested in creating a project with me, please send me an e-mail.

 The intention of my cultural education projects is to create open environments that are fruitful for one’s own creativity.
 I provide the opportunity to immerse oneself in various arts; such as fine arts, theatre, design; and this is the sole focus.
 There is no need for perfect results – the integral growth of the children is the only intention.
 It is likely that many of the professions of today won’t exist in the same way in the future.
 Creativity and adaptability will be an even more valuable tool in the quickening and unpredictable world of tomorrow.
 I don’t want to exclude formulas and rules needed for application, but these should be applied practically and creatively so that we can make the best use of them.